Marina Ruggles-Wrenn

 Marina B. Ruggles-Wrenn is an American aerospace and mechanical engineer known for her research on advanced materials for extreme environments in aerospace applications.
-She is a professor of aerospace engineering in the Department of Aeronautics and Astronautics at the Air Force Institute of Technology.
+She is a professor of aerospace engineering in the Department of Aeronautics and Astronautics at the Air Force Institute of Technology (AFIT).

 Education and career

-Ruggles-Wrenn was a mechanical engineering student at the Polytechnic Institute of New York, graduating in 1981.
-She went to the Rensselaer Polytechnic Institute for graduate study, earning a master's degree in 1983 and completing her Ph.D. in 1987.
+Ruggles-Wrenn graduated from Polytechnic Institute of New York in 1981 with a bachelor of science in mechanical engineering.
+In 1983 she attended Rensselaer Polytechnic Institute where she acquired her master's, and completed her Ph.D. in 1987.

-After working as a researcher at the Oak Ridge National Laboratory from 1987 to 2003, she joined the Air Force Institute of Technology faculty as an associate professor in 2003.
-She was promoted to full professor in 2009.
+From 1987-2003, Ruggles-Wrenn worked as a researcher at the Oak Ridge National Laboratory.
+In 2003, she joined the Air Force Institute of Technology faculty (AFIT) carrying the title of Associate Professor of Aerospace Engineering and would later be promoted to Professor of Aerospace Engineering in 2009.
+From 2023-present, she's continued her teachings at AFIT as a Distinguished Professor of Aerospace Engineering in the Department of Aeronautics and Astronautics.

 Recognition

 Ruggles-Wrenn was named an ASME Fellow in 2003.
 In 2014 the National Aeronautic Association gave her their Katherine and Marjorie Stinson Trophy, "for dedicating over 27 years of her professional life to advancing the state-of-the-art in aerospace structures, design, and materials".